 Watch the Rockettes dance in perfect unison (including their signature high line kick) at the Radio City Christmas Spectacular.
 The show is set to include a mesmerizing 3D ride with Santa, from the streets of New York City to the North Pole, as well as ice skaters, dancing teddy bears, and a living Nativity.

 Tea Time at the Plaza

 The crown jewel of the fabled Plaza Hotel, Palm Court served as a setting for scenes in The Great Gatsby, and its ornate stained glass ceiling and stately columns exude a grandeur and charm that have been wowing guests since its opening in 1907.
-And, in true Plaza fashion, the holiday decorations here are elegant and timeless.
+In true Plaza fashion, the holiday decorations here are elegant and timeless.
 Take a break from shopping and stop in for afternoon tea (we recommend the New Yorker or Eloise varieties).

-Guggenheim Holiday Concert
+Guggenheim Rotunda Holiday Concert

 The Nutcracker by The New York City Ballet

 One of the most classic holiday experiences in The City That Never Sleeps is seeing a performance of George Balanchine's The Nutcracker, which is put on by the revered New York City Ballet and runs from Nov.
 29 through Jan.
 5, 2020.
 Admire the poise and talent of the show’s 90 dancers and 62 musicians as you’re transported to a fantasyland of nutcrackers, toy soldiers, giant mice, and handsome princes.